 Beth says that you may notice one of your feet slips out of the stirrup more often than the other, even if the stirrup lengths are the same.
 That is one sign that you may sit heavier on one side.
 Other signs include the horse always drifting one way away from the heavy pressure.

-Here are Beth’s helpful exercises to sit straight so your horse can perform to the best of his ability.
+Here are Beth’s helpful exercises to sit in your seat straight so your horse can perform to the best of his ability during a western riding lesson.

 1. Standing Balance